Alexandra Leewon Schultz

 Works in Progress

-My current book project is provisionally titled The Mirage of Alexandria: A New History of Libraries in Greco-Roman Antiquity.
+My first book is provisionally titled The Mirage of Alexandria: A New History of Libraries in Greco-Roman Antiquity.

 Contact